Davos divided on tackling the scourge of obesity

-DAVOS, Switzerland Obesity, a major factor in diabetes and heart disease, imposes costs on both public and private sectors and is a drag on economic growth, but business leaders meeting in Davos can't agree on what they can or should do to address it.
+DAVOS, Switzerland, Jan 24 Obesity, a major factor in diabetes and heart disease, imposes costs on both public and private sectors and is a drag on economic growth, but business leaders meeting in Davos can't agree on what they can or should do to address it.

 "There are huge interests involved.
 The question is how can we align interests?
 Industry sees the impact on their bottom line.
 They need a healthy workforce and healthy consumers," said WEF health and healthcare expert Olivier Raynaud.